-Unless otherwise agreed to in writing by the Disclosing Party’s authorized officers, Confidential Information must: a) be used solely by the Receiving Party for the purpose of the Activity; b) not be used in any way adverse to or in competition with the Disclosing Party or its affiliates; c) be restricted to only those individuals within the Receiving Party’s organization or who have been retained by the Receiving Party specifically for providing services pertaining to the Activity and who have been informed of, and agree to abide by, the terms and conditions of this Agreement (and the Receiving Party shall ensure such compliance); d) be held in strict confidence by the Receiving Party and not be disclosed to any third party at any time without the prior written consent of the Disclosing Party; and e) be immediately returned or destroyed (as certified by a company officer) upon completion of the Activity.
-In addition, each Party shall keep confidential the other Party’s involvement in the Activity.
+Receiving Party will not disclose the Confidential Information furnished to it pursuant to this agreement without the prior written consent of the Disclosing Party, other than to Receiving Party's directors, officers, and employees, as well as those individual representatives, lenders, insurers, reinsurers, counsel and affiliates, and each of their respective individual directors, officers, employees, representatives, lenders, counsel and affiliates, if any, to whom Receiving Party desires to disclose such Confidential Information for purposes of evaluation, negotiation or consummation of the Proposed Transaction (those individuals who are directly or indirectly furnished Confidential Information by Receiving Party are collectively referred to herein as the "Representatives").
+Except as otherwise provided herein, Receiving Party will not use the Confidential Information other than for the evaluation, negotiation and consummation of the Proposed Transaction.
+The Confidential Information that is written, except for that portion that may be found in analyses, compilations, studies or other documents prepared by or for Receiving Party, will be returned to the Disclosing Party immediately upon the Disclosing Party's request and no copies shall be retained by Receiving Party or the Representatives.
+That portion of the Confidential Information that is found in analyses, compilations, studies or other documents prepared by or for Receiving Party, the Confidential Information that is oral and the Confidential Information that is not so requested or returned will be held by Receiving Party or the Representatives and kept subject to the terms of this agreement, or destroyed.

-With regard to the obligation set forth in subsection e) above, a Receiving Party may keep for its confidential files one copy of summaries, diagrams, notes, calculations, recommendations, evaluations, opinions, reports and/or conclusions or other similar materials which the Receiving Party generated in the course of providing services relating to the Activity.
-If the release of the Confidential Information is pursuant to a requirement imposed by a governmental or judicial body of competent jurisdiction (in which case the Party receiving the mandate will immediately inform the other Party), the Receiving Party will immediately notify the Disclosing Party and the Parties will reasonably cooperate with each other in the exercise of any applicable rights to oppose the disclosure of the Confidential Information to the requester.
-Also, each Party must maintain and provide a copy upon request a list of all individuals who receive any Confidential Information or participate in any analysis, compilation or study of the Confidential Information.
+With regard to the obligations set forth above, a Receiving Party may keep for its confidential files one copy of analyses, compilations, studies, summaries, diagrams, notes, calculations, recommendations, evaluations, opinions, reports and/or conclusions or other similar materials which the Receiving Party generated in the course of providing services relating to the Activity.
+If the release of the Confidential Information is pursuant to a requirement imposed by a governmental or judicial body of competent jurisdiction or in order to comply with any applicable law, order, regulation or ruling (in which case the Party receiving the mandate will promptly inform the other Party), the Receiving Party will promptly notify the Disclosing Party so that the Disclosing Party may seek an injunction, appropriate protective order or grant a waiver of compliance with the provisions of this Agreement

 Until the Parties enter into a definitive, fully executed agreement, no contract, agreement (other than with respect to confidentiality) or investment relationship shall be deemed to exist between them as a result of this Agreement.
 The issuance of a term sheet, the issuance, receipt, review or analysis of information, the negotiation of definitive documentation, or otherwise, and shall not be relied upon as the basis for an implied contract or a contract by estoppel.
-Nothing contained in this Agreement shall prevent PC from negotiating with or entering into a definitive agreement with any other person or entity without prior notice to _______.
+Nothing contained in this Agreement shall prevent the parties from negotiating with or entering into a definitive agreement with any other person or entity without prior notice to the other party.
 Nothing contained herein grants any rights respecting any intellectual property, whether or not trademarked, copyrighted or patented, or uses thereof.

 4. Duration